 Size: 5 – 6 pounds

-Its long feathers easily identify the Yokohama chicken.
+Its long feathers make the Yokohama chicken easily identifiable.
 Owners usually raise this breed as trophy birds, but they require ample space to run and can also be quite aggressive toward other animals and even people.
 This breed is best for experienced bird keepers.

 Size: 4 – 5.5 pounds